Women in Japan: Professional life

 Japan has a strong tradition of women being housewives after marriage.
+These include a family wage offered by corporations which subsidized health and housing subsidies, marriage bonuses and additional bonuses for each child; and pensions for wives who earn below certain incomes.
 When mothers do work, they often pick up part-time, low-paying jobs based on their children's or husband's schedule.
 Taking care of the family and household is seen as a predominately female role, and working women are expected to fulfill it.
-Nevertheless, in recent years the number of women who work has increased: in 2014, women made up 42.7% of the labour force of Japan.
+The obento box tradition, where mothers prepare elaborate lunches for their children to take to school, is an example of a domestic female role.
+Nevertheless, in recent years the number of women who work has increased: in 2022, women made up 44.9% of the labour force of Japan.
 Japan has an especially high proportion of women who work part-time, and a majority of those women are mothers.

-In one poll, 30% of mothers who returned to work reported being victims of "maternity harassment", or "matahara".
-The obento box tradition, where mothers prepare elaborate lunches for their children to take to school, is an example of a domestic female role.

 A number of government and private post-war policies have contributed to a gendered division of labor.
-These include a family wage offered by corporations which subsidized health and housing subsidies, marriage bonuses and additional bonuses for each child; and pensions for wives who earn below certain incomes.
 Additionally, in 1961, income for wives of working men were untaxed below $10,000; income above that amount contributed to overall household income.
 Corporate culture also plays a role; while many men are expected to socialize with their managers after long work days, women may find trouble balancing child-rearing roles with the demands of mandatory after-work social events.

 Some economists suggest that a better support system for working mothers, such as a shorter daily work schedule, would allow more women to work, increasing Japan's economic growth.
 To that end, in 2003, the Japanese government set a goal to have 30% of senior government roles filled by women.
 In 2015, only 3.5% were; the government has since slashed the 2020 goal to 7%, and set a private industry goal to 15%.